 The Three P Holiday & Dive Resort has beautiful rooms and cottages.
 Since they’re the only dive shop on this side of Romblon, they can easily get fully-booked.
 You can coordinate with them via email for reservations.
 I would suggest getting in touch with them via mobile for quicker responses.

-The diving resort in Romblon is Romblon Fun Divers.
+Another diving resort in Romblon Province is Romblon Fun Divers.
 They are located on Alad Island.
 To get there you must take a 10-minute boat ride from the Provincial Capitol of Romblon.

 You can book your stay with Sunset Cove Beach & Dive Resort via Agoda.com.

 The dive sites in Romblon are diverse.
 You find various dive sites: walls, cliffs, soft coral spots, muck dive sites for macro fans, giant gorgonians, marine sanctuaries.
 There are at least 30 identified dive sites around Romblon Island.

 - 3P House Reef- rare tiger shrimp, mandarin fish and marble shrimps